BaronInTheTree/Budget-Calculator/README.md

 # Budget-Calculator

-This application provides a clean and interactive interface manage budget.
+This web application provides a clean and interactive interface to manage budget.
+Check it out at: https://song-xiao.github.io/Budget-Calculator/

 It allows user to add or remove income and expense.
 It calculates and displays the available budget in the current month in real time.